MariusRossouw/wines-api/README.md

-# canserve-api
+# wines-api
-Cansa api repo
+Wines api repo

 # no development allowed on Master branch